 2. Plan Your Schedule

 As our friends at Northeastern University remind us, you’ll want to invest in a calendar or, even better, sign up for a free online option such as Google Calendar, which allows you to set reminder notifications.
-To keep track of what’s happening when, be sure to add important dates, including:
+To keep track of what’s happening, be sure to add important dates, including:

 - Tests, midterms, and final exams